Tips for knowing Who, Where, Why and What should a fire safety plan include

 Avoiding fire risks is easier than you think

 By maintaining your fire equipment and having it properly inspected and tested, you can be sure you have your first point of defence ready for you should you need it.

 There is also the issue of the maintenance of your electrical equipment, appliances and tools.
 It is not uncommon for a fire to start with the malfunction from an electrical device.

 That’s when the inspection of any electrical equipment that plugs into a power socket can give you added peace of mind.
-The professional and trusted team at Jim’s Test & Tag NZ have you covered with all testing and tagging issues – simply follow the Test & Tag link HERE.
+The professional and trusted team at Jim’s Test & Tag NZ have you covered with all electrical testing and tagging services.

 Meeting all your fire safety legal requirements means being informed.
-Click on the link to the Fire and Emergency New Zealand (Fire Safety, Evacuation Procedures, and Evacuation Schemes) Regulations 2018 Click Here.
+Follow the link to the Fire and Emergency New Zealand (Fire Safety, Evacuation Procedures, and Evacuation Schemes) Regulations 2018 Here.

 You’re in the best of hands with Jim’s Fire Safety

 When it comes to staying fire safe, there’s only one team you need to know – Jim’s Fire Safety.

 You can access the highest quality fire safety services and we offer expert advice on everything from fire safety maintenance and scheduling, fire extinguisher and fire blanket inspections and a range of other fire safety issues.